23rd Wing: Moody Air Force Base

 On 29 September 2006, the 347th Rescue Wing at Moody redesignated as the 347th Rescue Group, while the 23rd Fighter Group was redesignated the 23rd Wing.
 The 23rd Wing has three operations groups, the 347th Rescue Group, along with the original 23rd Fighter Group (last assigned to the wing at Pope AFB as the 23rd Operations Group), and the 563rd Rescue Group at Davis-Monthan AFB, Arizona and Nellis AFB, Nevada.

 The 23rd Fighter Group was reassigned to the 23rd Wing as a second operations group at Moody AFB in a ceremony held on 18 August 2006.
 The 23rd Fighter Group transferred its personnel and equipment from Pope AFB in December 2007 with that installation's transfer to the U.S. Army and redesignation as Pope Field.
 There are currently two operational active duty A-10C squadrons at Moody AFB plus one Air Force Reserve associate squadron.
 In addition, twelve additional A-10 aircraft from the 355th Fighter Squadron of the 354th Fighter Wing at Eielson Air Force Base, Alaska were transferred to the 23rd Fighter Group as a result of BRAC 2005.

+On 1 October 2018, the 563rd Rescue Group realigned under the 355th Wing at Davis-Monthan AFB.
+At this time, the 23rd Wing consisted of two operational groups: 23rd Fighter Group and the 347th Rescue Group.

+On 1 July 2021, the 23rd Munitions Squadron activated and aligned under the 23rd Maintenance Group.

-The 23rd Wing inactivated the 23rd Aircraft Maintenance Squadron in January 2022 whilst at the same time activating the 74th and 75th Fighter Generation Squadrons.
+The 23rd Wing inactivated the 23rd Aircraft Maintenance Squadron on 14 January 2022 whilst at the same time activating the 74th and 75th Fighter Generation Squadrons.
 The move was part of Air Combat Command's plans to improve the alignment of fighter operations and maintenance.